-Prior to entering academia, I worked for the independent video games developer Two Tribes as strategic manager.
-I helped Two Tribes transition from a work-for-hire boxed games developer to an independent digital publishing firm.
-To do so, we set up a separate publishing entity for which I wrote the business plan and helped raise working capital.
-I helped bringing to market several games and have been involved in partnerships with Electronic Arts and Chillingo among others.
+Prior to entering academia, I worked as strategic manager for Two Tribes, an independent video game developer.
+I helped Two Tribes transition from a work-for-hire model to an independent digital publishing firm.
+We set up a separate publishing entity for which I wrote the business plan and helped raise working capital.
+I helped bring to market several games and have been involved in partnerships with Electronic Arts and Chillingo, among others.

-When I moved to London in 2010 to pursue my PhD, I founded Strategy Guide, an industry analysis and consultancy outfit dedicated to the video games industry.
-Former clients include international digital production agency Media Monks, advergaming studio Sticky Game Studios, and the United Kingdom trade association for Interactive Entertainment (Ukie).
+When I moved to London to pursue my PhD, I founded Strategy Guide, an industry analysis and consultancy outfit dedicated to the video games industry.
+Former clients include international digital production agency Media Monks, advergaming studio Sticky Game Studios, and the United Kingdom trade association for interactive entertainment (Ukie).

 I keep close ties with the industry.
 In 2014, I gave invited presentations at the Entertainment Software Association (ESA) and published a whitepaper based on my research on business models in collaboration with SuperData Research.
 I also played an active role at the 6th Annual Games and Learning Summit at the 2015 Electronic Entertainment Exposition (E3) in Los Angeles (CA).
 I have presented at various publishers and platform companies.
 I occasionally write about interesting industry developments on my blog.